 Planning-level cost estimates were developed for the capital improvements and presented in the Forecast and Evaluation Chapter.
 The planning estimates were prepared based upon average unit costs for transportation projects within the region.
 Planning-level costs were developed with the assumption that costs would include associated storm water development requirements, property acquisition, wetland mitigation, and utility extensions and/or upgrades, based upon historic costs for those items.
 More detailed cost estimates will need to be prepared as the projects are closer to design and construction.
 Future design studies will identify specific property impacts and options to reduce costs and impacts on properties.

-The estimated capital cost of the Transportation Plan is approximately $XXX million (in 2026 dollars).
-Approximately XXX percent of the capital costs are associated with completion of the active transportation network in the city.
+The estimated capital cost of the Transportation Plan is approximately $602.3 million (in 2026 dollars).
+Approximately 17.6% percent of the capital costs are associated with completion of the active transportation network in the city.
 These costs cover upgrading roadways to provide expanded options for pedestrians and bicyclists, along with construction of urban features such as crosswalks and sidewalks.
-The remaining XXX percent of capital costs are for intersection improvement projects.
+Approximately 24% of costs are for the construction of new planned roadways, while intersection improvements (like roundabouts and new signals) account for 19% of planned improvements.
+Roadway improvement projects (which includes roadway maintenance), account for 15.2% of total costs.
+The “other” project category includes a new interchange along I-82, a major capital project that would be led by WSDOT and would not be the responsibility of the City of Yakima to fund.

-Maintenance and operations costs were projected based on historic expenditures from XXX through the XXX budget.
-Maintenance and operations costs cover general administration, roadway and storm drainage maintenance, street lighting, traffic signal and street signs, street sweeping, and other miscellaneous safety improvement programs.
-To reduce the need for extensive capital reconstruction projects, the maintenance and operations program to preserve the existing street system is estimated to be nearly $ XXX million of the total $ XXX million Transportation Plan cost.
+Maintenance and operations costs are included as part of the roadway capital projects – as they both use the same Street Fund.
+These projects include roadway resurfacing and often include sidewalk and bike lane enhancements as part of those projects (such as the recent improvements along N 1st Street).

 Funding Analysis with Existing Revenue Sources

-The City has historically used tax revenues, developer fees, and grants to construct and maintain their transportation facilities.
+The City has historically used city and state tax revenues, a transportation benefit district, and grants to construct and maintain their transportation facilities.
 In early 2026 the City of Yakima changed the method of collecting Transportation Benefit District revenues from $20 vehicle tab fees to a 0.1% tax increase.
 Funds from the 0.1% sales and use tax are used for resurfacing and rehabilitation on City streets, such as 1st Street Revitalization Phase 2, as allowed in RCW.82.14.0445.
-The description of this and other available funding sources and projected revenues are listed in Exhibit XXX.
+The description of this and other available funding sources and projected revenues are listed in Exhibit 5-34.

-Exhibit 5-41.
+Exhibit 5-34.
 Estimated Transportation Revenues (2027 – 2050)